sproutfund/field-guide/catalytic-funding/cultivating-applicants/applicant-outreach-info-sessions.md

 ### Promotion

-Once you have decided on a time, date, and venue for your information session, use the following templates/resources to get the word out approximately 2-3 weeks before the event:
+Once you have decided on a time, date, and venue for your information session, plan to use tools like paper flyers, social media, and email messages to get the word out approximately 2-3 weeks before the event.

-* Word Document Event Flyer Template
-* Email Language Template
-* Social Media Templates

 Additionally, consider some of the following recruitment best practices from [smartmeetings.com](https://www.smartmeetings.com/category/tips-tools):